Trolleybuses in South Lancashire: Joint working with other systems

-Other Operational Practices
+Other operational practices

-Route Numbers and Destination Indicators
+Route numbers and destination indicators

 No route numbers or intermediate points of travel were ever displayed on the SLT vehicles.
 Only the final destination was shown on the front and back of the vehicles However, from 1943, St. Helens Corporation gave the St. Helens to Atherton service the number 1 and displayed this on its own vehicles; its service to Ashton in Makerfield the number 2 and that to Haydock the number 3 with a further number 3A reserved for workings to Blackbrook, short of Haydock.
 For its part from June 1940, Bolton Corporation numbered its trolleybus services thus: Bolton to Hulton Lane 17A; Bolton to Four Lane Ends 17B; and Bolton to Leigh 17C, although these numbers only appeared in timetables provided by Bolton Corporation and never on the vehicles themselves.

-Bus Stop signs and Flags
+Bus stop signs and flags

 From 1930 until 1940 no Trolleybus Stop signs or flags were used anywhere on the system.
 Since the inception of the South Lancashire Tramways trams, all stops - both compulsory (Board of Trade) and request - being indicated by a white band painted on the green traction poles.
 Local practice dictated that the stop was observed on both sides of the road even when there was only one traction pole with a bracket arm.
 However during the blackout in the 1939-1945 war and as the white bands faded, Bus Stop signs and flags became necessary and were provided by the company.
 The timetable up to 1939 had stated that in rural parts of the routes, the trolleybuses would pick up and set down passengers "anywhere within reason."